 - 1. Ground yourself using a grounding strap or by touching a grounded metal object. - 2.
-Touch the antistatic bag to a grounded metal object before removing the hardware from its packaging. - 3.
-NEVER touch exposed signal pins.
-Due to the inherent performance degradation caused by ESD protection circuits in the RF path, the device has minimal ESD protection against direct injection of ESD into the RF signal pins. - 4.
-When not in use, store all SignalCore products in their original antistatic bags.
+Touch the antistatic bag to a grounded metal object before removing the hardware from its packaging.

+4. When not in use, store all SignalCore products in their original antistatic bags.